klunkean/pyfurc/doc/source/index.rst

    for dat in bf.solution.raw_data:
       plt.plot(dat["U(1)"], dat["PAR(1)"])

-To get started, check out the Quickstart section below or check the in-depth guides in the :ref:`Table of Contents <contents>`.
+To get started, check out the Quickstart section below or see the :ref:`in-depth user guide<User Guide>`.

 Quickstart
 ++++++++++